ogbinar/py-dataengineering-workshop/README.md

 - ❌ Not built for parallel or distributed execution.
 - ❌ Not a full data-engineering curriculum — this is the *first step*.

+## 💡 In One Line

+> A **teachable microcosm** of modern data engineering — small enough for your laptop, structured enough to mirror real-world pipelines.

 ---

 ## 📦 Project Structure